 It absolutely is.
 To be honest though, the fans that we’ve been playing to whilst on tour with The Anfield Wrap guys are all really nice people – I think the podcast itself attracts decent folk.
 The first show was a bit rowdy.
 When I’m just playing with an acoustic guitar it can be difficult to get people’s attention, especially when they’ve had a few drinks, and it’s a bit later in the night.
 You have to realize that they’re not there necessarily just to see you, so you have to make a bit more of an effort to win them over.
 The second and third gigs out there were amazing though – obviously it’s pretty delicate stuff I’m doing, but you could hear a pin drop during our set for one of them – it was beautiful.
 The third show was just insane though as we’d managed to convince Alan Fletcher (aka Dr. Karl Kennedy from the Australian TV show Neighbours) to come and join us for a song with his band and that was pretty much the singular most surreal moment of my life – I grew up watching him on TV!

 How did Silent Sheep come together?

 The band started out as a bit of a solo project for me.
 I’d been in a couple of other bands before but never really done my own thing.
-I was living in Berlin at the time so I started writing the songs that you hear on the album now.
-For a year or so I was playing them in Berlin bars and cafes and out on the street just alone with a guitar but I was always planning to eventually record them and fleshing them out with different instruments such as trumpets and harps and violins.
+I was living in Berlin at the time, so I started writing the songs that you hear on the album now.
+For a year or so I was playing them in Berlin bars and cafes and out on the street just alone with a guitar, but I was always planning to eventually record them and tweaking with different instruments such as trumpets and harps and violins.
 It was only when I returned home to Liverpool that I got my shit together and ran with a pledge music campaign to fund the recording.
-Once that was in place I went about finding various musicians who could help me record it and then went into Whitewood Recording Studios here in Liverpool to get the record done.
+Once that was in place, I went about finding various musicians who could help me record it and then went into Whitewood Recording Studios here in Liverpool to get the record done.